RodNSS/Treemap_Demo/README.md

 This visualization shows the breakdown of each Nashville hospital into its separate healthcare units by outside referral count.

-The size is based on the number of transactions while the color is based on the percentage of transactions in relation to all hospital units.
+The size is based on the number of transactions while the color is based on the percentage of transactions within a given unit/specialty.

 Think of each square as representation of the "Nashville healthcare market share."